Charlie McAvoy Game Preview: Bruins vs. Ducks

 McAvoy Season Stats Insights

-- In 4 games this season, McAvoy has a plus-minus of +4, while averaging 24:38 on the ice per game.
+- In 6 games this season, McAvoy has averaged 24:19 on the ice, while putting up a plus-minus rating of +6.

-- McAvoy has yet to score a goal through four games this season.
+- Through six games this season, McAvoy has yet to score a goal.

-- McAvoy has recorded a point in a game twice this year in four games played, including multiple points once.
+- In three of six games this year, McAvoy has recorded a point, and in one of those games he came away with multiple points.

-- McAvoy has had an assist twice this season in four games played, including multiple assists on one occasion.
+- McAvoy has posted an assist in a game three times this season in six games played, including multiple assists once.

-- The implied probability that McAvoy goes over his points over/under is 62.5%, based on the odds.
+- McAvoy has an implied probability of 61.7% to go over his point total based on the odds.

 Sign up for Underdog fantasy today.